Blog

 1. Watch the already wired trees.
 At this time of year, they will swell a little more to store the substances produced in their trunk, branches and roots.
 If the wire is sinking, it is better to remove it.Wiring when no leaves

-2. In deciduous trees, once the leaves have fallen naturally (we cannot fast forward the process through defoliation), we can take this opportunity to cut the branches that do not match with the design.
-Avoid large or major cuts (these will be done in spring, with sap circulation).
+2. In deciduous trees, once the leaves have fallen naturally (we cannot fast-forward the process through defoliation), we can take this opportunity to cut the branches that do not match with the design.
+Avoid large or major cuts (these will be done in late winter or early spring, with sap circulation, just before they sprout).

 3. If you have not wired your bonsai yet, take the opportunity to completely wire the deciduous trees and so the branches will be positioned for the next growing season.